Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 Cindy smiled at him.
 "We'll call him 'Harry Mark McGonagall.'"

-Mark then kissed his wife deeply and then excitedly said, "We're gonna have a baby!"
+Mark then kissed his wife deeply and then excitedly said, "We're gonna have two babies!"

 The professor smiled the biggest smile of her life.
 "That's wonderful!
 Thank you!"